 Similarly, public limited companies (PLCs) are legally required to have at least two directors at all times.
 If one of two directors dies, the shareholders must appoint a second director as soon as possible.

-If the deceased director was also a shareholder, the existing directors or shareholders will authorise the transfer the shares in accordance with one of the following:
+If the deceased director was also a shareholder, the existing directors or shareholders will authorise the transfer of the shares in accordance with one of the following:

 - the deceased’s will